What It Means When Your Breakup Feels Good

 Dating success is also deeply rooted in how confident you are in yourself.
 When you are confident in yourself, negative words and rejection from others will sting, but they should sting slightly less because you understand who you are and where the words and rejection are coming from.

 When you are confident, you will likewise be better able to discern good matches from ones you should either not engage with or move on quickly after engaging.
 As someone with confidence, you will know what you want and don’t, and most importantly, what you will not stand for.
-That begins with not wanting anyone to waste your valuable time or anyone else’s.
+That begins with not wanting anyone to waste your valuable time or you being content with wasting anyone else’s.

 A Caveat to Dating Up